-Using the TRITON console in version 7.5
+Using the TRITON console in version 7.5.4

-The interface used to manage both Websense Web Security and Websense Data Security is called the TRITONTM console.
-The console includes management modules for both Web Security and Data Security.
+The interface used to manage Websense Web Security is called the TRITONTM console.

 NOTE: The TRITON console supports Internet Explorer 7 and 8 and Firefox 3.0.1 - and 3.5.x.
 [The Compatibility View of IE 8 is not supported.]
 If you use a different browser version, unexpected behavior may result.